AshAvalanche/ash-docs/docs/whitepaper/index.md

 Stakers receive **ASH tokens** emitted by the Ash protocol proportionally to the amount of AVAX they stake in the community pool.

 The ASH token will be used by the stakers to vote in the **Ash DAO<sup> [7](#glossary)</sup>**.
-Votes will determine which Subnets are validated by the Ash protocol and which node operators get AVAX delegation to spin up new validators.
+Votes will determine which Subnets are validated by the Ash protocol and which node operators get AVAX delegation to spin up new validator nodes.

 **Note:** See [Tokenomics](#tokenomics) for more details on the ASH token.